 Born in Scotland, which she represented at the BBC Cardiff Singer of the World Competition, Lee Bisset studied at the Royal Northern College of Music and the National Opera Studio, before joining the Young Singers’ Programme at English National Opera.

 She has established a firm relationship with Longborough Festival Opera, where she has sung the title roles in Jenufa, Katya Kabanova and Tosca, Tatyana Eugene Onegin, Gutrune Götterdämmerung, Freia Das Rheingold, Isolde Tristan und Isolde and Sieglinde Die Walküre.

-International engagements have included the title role in Tosca for Opera Memphis, Minnie La Fanciulla del West for Opera Omaha, Senta Der fliegende Holländer for the Ópera de Bellas Artes, Mexico City, Sieglinde Die Walküre at the Ópera São Paulo, as well as concerts with the Hong Kong Philharmonic Orchestra.
+International engagements have included the title role in Tosca for Opera Memphis and Opera Omaha, Minnie La Fanciulla del West for Opera Omaha, Senta Der fliegende Holländer for the Ópera de Bellas Artes, Mexico City, Sieglinde Die Walküre at the Ópera São Paulo, as well as concerts with the Hong Kong Philharmonic Orchestra.

-Conductors with whom she has worked include Mikhail Agrest, David Angus, Nisa Bareza, Andrew Bisantz, Jeremy Carnall, Nicholas Chalmers, Sir Andrew Davis, Kevin John Edusei, Richard Farnes, Edward Gardner, Anthony Legge, Luiz Malheiro, Anthony Negus, Peter Robinson, David Stern, Stuart Stratford, Phillip Thomas and Willie Waters.
+Conductors with whom she has worked include Jessica Cottis, Mikhail Agrest, David Angus, Nisa Bareza, Andrew Bisantz, Jeremy Carnall, Nicholas Chalmers, Sir Andrew Davis, Kevin John Edusei, Richard Farnes, Edward Gardner, Anthony Legge, Luiz Malheiro, Anthony Negus, Peter Robinson, David Stern, Stuart Stratford, Phillip Thomas, Willie Waters and Christopher Willis.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.